PowerOptimal Elon 100 Case Studies

 When & Where: Pretoria, May 2017 (Winter)

-Comments: Despite the solar PV array being much smaller than the recommended 2.5 kWp for four people, over 50% of the family’s water heating energy was obtained from the sun.
+Comments: With a system of only 1.5 kWp for four people, over 50% of the family’s water heating energy was obtained from the sun in winter time.

 Solar PV array size: 1.5 kWp Family size: 2 people Solar Fraction achieved: 65% of energy from the sun

 When & Where: Johannesburg, November to December 2017 (Summer)